felixlinker/tamarin-workshop/ex3/README.md

 Think about what security properties you would expect OAuth 2.0 to provide.
 In our solution, we implemented two lemmas.

+If you need some inspiration, you can read the Section [Security Considerations](https://www.rfc-editor.org/rfc/rfc6749#section-10) of the original RFC.

 ## Step 4: Refining Everything

 In step 2, you made quite substantial abstractions regarding the channels used.